TiggerMcNuggets/Travelr/README.md

 To access the latest development version of the application: http://csse-s302g3.canterbury.ac.nz:8443/

+### Email Notifications
+Before using email notifications you will need email Flynn at frd15@uclive.ac.nz.
+Then you must accept an invitation email from 'Mail Gun' to be authorized.

 ## Running the Project (Lab Machine)
 To run the project for **production**: